-The second I mentioned I was launching a podcast, my husband Mike immediately began to research audio equipment.
+Do you want to start a podcast?
+The second I mentioned I was launching mine, my husband Mike immediately began to research audio equipment.
 In part, this was to be helpful, but it also provided an excuse to geek out on tech gear.
-He even asked Doug Berman, famed producer of NPR’s Car Talk and Wait, Wait Don’t Tell for his thoughts.
+He even asked Doug Berman, famed producer of NPR’s Car Talk and Wait, Wait Don’t Tell Me for his thoughts.
 (They became friends in the 1990s when Mike convinced the Car Talk team to partner with MSN.com; early listeners may remember my husband as “Mike from Microsoft.”)

 Audiophiles may roll their eyes as some of my selections but our goal was to find the most cost-effective way to record a good quality podcast.
 I’m sharing this information here to show, in part, that you don’t have to spend a fortune to create good audio.
 Please note this page contains affiliate links.

 Zoom ZH1 H1 Handy Portable Digital Recorder ($70)

 This was my first recorder and I still use it regularly.
 It’s small and light yet it’s X/Y mic configuration captures terrific stereo sound.
 It has one line jack which means you can plug in a small microphone such as a clip-on lapel type known as a lavalier mic.
 I use this mic when I record the cooking segment of my show, or when I’m out on location since it’s so small.
 As a journalist, I got in the habit of recording interviews to assure that I got quotes and information exactly right, and I am still in this habit when I do research for stories or books and I use the Zoom H1 for those recordings.
 It takes a single battery, and with a 32 gig micro SD, it can records hours of content.
 If you’re starting out with a podcast in which it’s primarily just you talking (as opposed to recording guests) or you just want to improve sound for YouTube-style videos, this is probably all you need.